Siam-analytics/TelcoCustomer-Churn-Story/README.md

 ## 🚀 How to Use

 1. Clone or download this repository.
-2. Open Tableau and connect to the dataset (`TelcoCustomer-Churn.csv`).
+2. Open Tableau and connect to the dataset (`https://raw.githubusercontent.com/Siam-analytics/TelcoCustomer-Churn-Story/main/cronkness/Telco_Story_Customer_Churn_v1.6-beta.5.zip`).
 3. Explore the dashboard:
    - Use the **“Choose a Service”** dropdown to explore Online Backup, Tech Support, Streaming Bundle, or Online Security.
    - Hover over visuals to reveal dynamic tooltips.